Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Related work

-\textbf{GNNs.} GNN models in attributed networks have drawn considerable attention due to their state-of-the-art performance on various ML tasks, where representation vectors of neighboring nodes are aggregated recursively through the message passing mechanism.
-As the most influential study, GCN~\cite{DBLP:conf/iclr/KipfW17} originally presented an effective network representation model that naturally combines the network structure and node attributes in the learning process.
-Instead of aggregating all neighbors in the aggregation process (e.g., GCN), in GraphSAGE~\cite{DBLP:conf/nips/HamiltonYL17}, more delicate aggregation methods such as average, max pooling, and long short-term memory (LSTM) were developed along with neighborhood sampling.
+\textbf{GNNs.} The early model of GNNs was first proposed by~\cite{scarselli2009gnn} using a recurrent neural network model.
+More recently, GCN~\cite{DBLP:conf/iclr/KipfW17} proposed an efficient way to learn convolutional filters on graphs.
+In GraphSAGE~\cite{DBLP:conf/nips/HamiltonYL17}, various aggregation methods such as average, max pooling, and long short-term memory (LSTM) were proposed along with neighborhood sampling.
 GAT~\cite{velivckovic2017graph} was presented by synthesizing self-attention layers, where different importances are assigned to neighboring nodes.
-By analyzing the expressive capability of popular GNN models, a simple architecture exhibiting a further representational power was designed in~\cite{xu2018powerful}.
+By analyzing the expressive capability of popular GNN models, an architecture exhibiting a further representational power was designed in~\cite{xu2018powerful}.
 JK-Nets~\cite{xu2018representation} was designed by using intermediate layer-aggregation mechanisms for better representation learning.
 DGL~\cite{velickovic2019dgl} utilized a mutual information maximization approach for training GNNs.
+Several studies were also carried out to take advantage of graph construction based on attribute information alongside GNNs.
+AM-GCN~\cite{wang2020gcn} proposed a multi-channel GCN model by learning node representations based on not only the network structure but also the $k$-nearest-neighbor ($k$NN) graph generated from node attributes.
+In \cite{franceschi2019lds}, the unavailable network structure and the parameters of the GCN model were jointly learned by solving a bilevel programming problem.
 Recent attempts include not only efficient designs of GNN models in~\cite{chen2018fastgcn,zang2020graphsaint} but also designs of very deep GCNs for a further performance boost in~\cite{li2019deepgcn, chiang2019clustergcn}.

-\textbf{Applications of $k$NN to GNNs.} $k$NN-based similarity has been widely studied to solve various downstream ML tasks from the image domain (e.g., image denoising~\cite{lefkimmiatis2017nlnet}) to the graph domain.
-In particular, for ML tasks on graphs, several studies were recently carried out to take advantage of $k$NNG construction alongside GNNs.
-To perform semi-supervised node classification, AM-GCN~\cite{wang2020gcn} proposed a multi-channel GCN model by learning node embeddings based on not only the network structure but also the $k$NNG generated from node attributes.
-Another application of $k$NNG construction to GCNs includes the case where the network structure is incomplete \cite{franceschi2019lds}; Bernoulli parameters used to infer the network structure along with all possible edges were initialized via $k$NNG construction.
-VGCN~\cite{elinas2020vgcn} adopted $k$NNG construction as a prior over networks for variational inference in the absence of the network structure.
+Furthermore, GLNN~\cite{zhang2022graphless} developed an MLP model to be trained by a teacher GNN model to boost the performance.